shaunwang1350/MyersBriggsMLProject/README.md

 #### Segment 1:
 * Selected topic
-* Reason why they selected their topic ✓ Description of their source of data
+* Reason why they selected their topic
+* Description of their data source
 * Questions they hope to answer with the data
 * README.md: Description of the communication protocols
 * At least one branch for each team member